prophetrand/READYOU-generator/README.md

 # READYOU Markdown Generator

 ## Description
 This Javascript application generates a professional project markdown file based on user input submitted in the terminal console.
 It utilizes Node.js and the inquirer node package module to prompt the user with a series of questions about their project, and to then write to the file `READYOU.md` using their responses.
+An example file of the same name, created by this application, is included in the root directory of this repository.

 A video of the application in action is included via link in the [Screenshots](#screenshots) section further in this document.